 Museum Boijmans Van Beuningen is due for a major renovation.
-Thankfully, Rotterdam’s politicians and press have been aware of this for some time.
+On 20 December 2018 Rotterdam City Council decided on an ambitious renovation of Museum Boijmans Van Beuningen.
 The museums aspires to raise its international profile further, building on Rotterdam’s modern tradition and mentality.

 The imposing museum building in the heart of Rotterdam is now 83 years old.
 And in all those years, it has never had a substantial makeover.
 The extensions in 1972 and 2003 were intended to modernise the museum and provide additional space.
 But it is now high time that this prestigious building be transformed into a museum of the 21st century.